TeamNCMC/cuisto/paper.md

 ---
-title: "cuisto: A Python package to quantify histological data from QuPath and ABBA"
+title: "cuisto: A Python package to quantify neurohistological data from QuPath and ABBA"
 tags:
   - Python
   - histology